hestiacp/hestiacp/docs/docs/server-administration/troubleshooting.md

 ## Can I update my cronjobs via `crontab -e`?

 No, you cannot.
-When you update HestiaCP, the crontab will simply get overwritten.
+When you update DevITCP, the crontab will simply get overwritten.
 The changes will not get saved in backups either.

 ## After update Apache2 I am not able to restart Apache2 or Nginx